awsdocs/aws-cloud9-user-guide/doc_source/systems-manager-automation-docs.md

 # Working with Systems Manager automation documents<a name="systems-manager-automation-docs"></a>

-AWS Systems Manager gives you visibility and control of your infrastructure on AWS\.
-Systems Manager provides a unified user interface so you can view operational data from multiple AWS services and automate operational tasks across your AWS resources\.
+With AWS Systems Manager, you have visibility and control of your infrastructure on AWS\.
+Systems Manager provides a unified user interface that you can use to view operational data from multiple AWS services and automate operational tasks across your AWS resources\.

 A [Systems Manager document](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-systems-manager-docs.html) defines the actions that Systems Manager performs on your managed instances\.
-An automation document is a type of Systems Manager document that you use to perform common maintenance and deployment tasks such as creating or updating an Amazon Machine Image \(AMI\)\.
+An automation document is a type of Systems Manager document that's used to perform common maintenance and deployment tasks\.
+This includes creating or updating an Amazon Machine Image \(AMI\)\.
 This topic outlines how to create, edit, publish, and delete automation documents with AWS Toolkit\.

 **Topics**
 + [Assumptions and prerequisites](#systems-manager-assumptions)